 Acerca de

-Sophie was dedicated to improving hospital food for children.
-She described it as "disgusting," which was significant coming from a child who loved food.
+Sophie was passionate about improving hospital food for children.
+She described it as "disgusting"—a powerful statement from a child who genuinely loved food.

-During her treatment, we found that hospital food wasn't child-friendly or served at times when Sophie wanted to eat.
-Chemotherapy often made her nauseous, and meals would arrive when she was feeling ill.
-When she felt like eating, typically late at night, the kitchen was closed.
-This led to Sophie refusing hospital food and only eating after being discharged.
+During her treatment, we quickly realised that hospital meals were not child-friendly and were served at times that didn’t align with when Sophie actually felt like eating.
+Chemotherapy often made her nauseous, and meals would arrive when she was too sick to eat.
+By the time she felt hungry—typically late at night—the kitchen was already closed.
+This led Sophie to stop eating hospital food altogether.
+She insisted on being tube fed and would only eat once she had been discharged.

-In April 2023, I spoke about Sophie’s experience at the National Catering Conference in Birmingham, attended by representatives from hospitals across the UK.
+In April 2023, Charlotte shared Sophie’s story at the National Hospital Catering Conference in Birmingham, attended by hospital representatives from across the UK.

 Sophie's Legacy